 When purchasing a through wall microphone system, here are some of the key features that I recommend:

 - MEMS Sensors

-MEMS stands for Microelectromechanical Systems and the more advanced of through wall microphones will employ this technology over the older, cheaper type microphones known as electrec (ECM).
-MEMS based through wall microphone systems allows for the microphones to smaller, are better tuned to the human voice spectrum and are dramatically better at eliminating unwanted noise.
+MEMS stands for Microelectromechanical Systems and the more advanced of through-wall microphones will employ this technology over the older, cheaper type microphones known as electrec (ECM).
+MEMS-based through-wall microphone systems allow for the microphones to smaller, are better tuned to the human voice spectrum and are dramatically better at eliminating unwanted noise.
 I should point out that due to the sophistication of MEMS type contact microphones they are typically 4 to 6 times the cost of electrec type systems.
 However, the results are very different between the two and are significant enough to where the old adage “you get what you pay for” applies.
 So no matter what or whom you buy from, ensure you’re getting a MEMS type system.
 Please see the MANTIS as an example system.

 - Dual Audio Out

 Two is better than one!
 With an extra audio output, you can greatly expand the benefits of the contact microphone system.
 For instance, in a SWAT situation, you can allow for two team members to monitor and compare observations.
 Alternatively, the second output can be used for live broadcast to a SWAT commander.
 In a surveillance role, the dual outputs can serve the needs for both live broadcast via RF, internet or cellular, and recorded locally.

 Yes, spikes!
 When using the thru-wall microphone for surveillance activity, its implied that the microphone is going to be in one spot for a long time.
 With that in mind, a well-designed system should include a wall punch and spikes that allow the microphones to be mounted during the surveillance mission.
 Along with providing a way to fasten the microphones to a wall, spikes also provide a deeper penetration, rendering even better audio performance.